profile-project/profile/README.md

 ```

 #### Links
 The `links` field must be an object.
-The key of each field within the object should be a title given to a link the the value of each key should a URL that points to any web link.
+The key of each field within the object should be a title given to a link and the value of each key should a URL that points to any web link.
 For example...

 ```json
 {